rpy2/rpy2/doc/source/introduction.rst

 .. warning::

-   By default, the embedded R will open an interactive plotting device, that is a window in which the plot is located.
+   By default, the embedded R open an interactive plotting device, that is a window in which the plot is located.
    Processing interactive events on that devices, such as resizing or closing the window must be explicitly required